Aingargiola/Aingargiola/README.md

 💬 Ask me about **python, bash, or sql... or anything [here](https://github.com/Aingargiola/Learning_coding.git)**

-⚡ Fun fact **Game of Thrones Night's Watch cloaks are made from Ikea rugs**
+⚡ Fun fact **Lego mini-figures have the largest population on Earth!**

  </div>